devnoname120/vitabright/README.md

 ## Usage

 - Once vitabright is installed and your Vita is restarted, it will automatically work.
 Just open the brightness settings and move the slider.
-- You can customize the gamma table that vitabright uses.
+- You can customize the gamma table that vitabright uses for OLED screen (PS Vita 1000).
 Open the file `vitabright_lut.txt` and modify it according to your needs.
 - Note that while there is also a file named `vitabright_lut_orig.txt`, it's not used by vitabright and it's only here for informational purposes.

 Thanks to xyz, yifanlu, and xerpi for their help.